beaver swimming with its head just above the water

 A little about beavers

-Eurasian beaver (Castor fiber) are medium-sized mammals that are semi-aquatic like otters.
-They mostly live in water, but forage in water and on land.
+The Eurasian beaver (Castor fiber) is a medium-sized mammal that is semi-aquatic, like the otter.
+They mostly live in water, but forage both in water and on land.
 They are vegetarians and eat over 300 species of plants, including lots of invasive species introduced to Britain.

 Beavers are known as 'ecosystem engineers' or a 'nature-based solution' because they create and affect the habitats they live in, benefitting other wildlife and people.

 For example, when beavers build dams, this slows and cleans the water.
 This means that, during periods of heavy rain, less water flows downstream, reducing flooding and creating wet woodlands and ponds.
 These new habitats also act as carbon sinks helping to slow climate change.
-Beaver also create new habitats that benefit other species, like invertebrates, and bats, as well as endangered species such as water vole.
+Beavers also create new habitats that benefit other species, like invertebrates, bats, and endangered species such as water voles.

 From 1st October 2022, the European beaver finally became a protected species in England, following Scotland’s lead.
-This means that beavers have species-level protection, and requires a license to possess, and disturb and manage beavers and their lodges, burrows and dams.
+This means that beavers have species-level protection, and people now need a license to possess, disturb or manage beavers and their lodges, burrows and dams.

 The History of Beavers at Ham Fen